VCityTeam/UD-SV/Install/Install3DCityDB.md

              * `sudo cp .Xauthority <pwd_output_from_above>`
            - Make sure that the user for which we want to authorize forwarding has reading rights on the resulting copy of `.Xauthority` located in its home directory (when not, use e.g. `chown` or `chmod`)

+## 2.3/ Creating the 3DCityDB database structure

+### 2.3.1 Creating the 3DCityDB database structure: the docker deployment case
+The pre-build docker container comes with this task already integrated.
+You thus have nothing to do and can skip this step.

+### 2.3.1 Creating the 3DCityDB database structure: the (linux) server configuration case
  * Configure 3DCityDB Importer/Exporter to match your postgresql configuration
    * in version 3.3.1 of 3DCityDB Importer/Exporter:
      <br>